 At Manor Park Primary we believe that understanding mathematics is a key life skill which helps us make sense of our world, providing a precise means of communication, using numbers, symbols and shapes.
 It is a powerful universal language, used to explain, predict and represent events and tackle problems in everyday life.

-Lessons are progressive and build upon different skills:
+KS1 and KS2 follow the Power Maths approach.
+Power maths lessons are progressive and build upon different skills:

 Discover – each lesson begins with a problem to solve, often a real-life example, sometimes a puzzle or a game.
 These are engaging and fun, and designed to get all children thinking.